Easy Steps To Install OpenJDK 17 on Debian 11

 How To Install OpenJDK 17 on Debian 11?

 To complete this guide, you must have access to your server as a non-root user with sudo privileges.
 For this purpose, you can follow this guide on Initial Server Setup with Debian 11.
-Now follow the steps below to start your Java 17 installation:
+Now follow the steps below to start your Java 17 download and installation.

 Step 1 – Download OpenJDK 17 Binary Package